111116/shfft/README.md

-## SHFFT
+# SHFFT

-source code of
+This repository is the source code of

-Hanggao Xin, Zhiqian Zhou, Di An, Ling-Qi Yan, Kun Xu, Shi-Min Hu, Shing-Tung Yau.
-Fast and Accurate Spherical Harmonics Products.
-ACM Transactions on Graphics (Proceedings of SIGGRAPH Asia 2021)
+>  Hanggao Xin, Zhiqian Zhou, Di An, Ling-Qi Yan, Kun Xu, Shi-Min Hu, Shing-Tung Yau. **Fast and Accurate Spherical Harmonics Products.** ACM Transactions on Graphics (Proceedings of SIGGRAPH Asia 2021)

-This repository is structured as follows:
+We provide both CPU and CUDA version of the test programs, comparing our method to the traditional method.
+In these programs, the 𝒌-multiple product operator (⊗𝑘) of 𝒏-th ordered SH is implemented.
+Refer to the paper for detailed definition.

-### Prerequisites
+## Prerequisites

 CPU version: install **Intel MKL** and make sure `MKLROOT` in Makefile points to the installation folder.

 GPU version: CUDA is required

-### Build & Usage
+## Build & Usage